Snowflake MCS/EHS community

 There are hundreds of off-grid solar homes in the area.
 It is not seen as something that just green-minded people do.
 Land well beyond the electrical grid is inexpensive, attracting many kinds of people.

-Snowflake is located at 5700 ft (1800 meters) elevation in the high desert of Arizona.
+The EI neighborhood is located at 5800 ft (1800 meters) elevation in the high desert of Arizona.
 The area receives about 12 inches (300 mm) of rain a year, mostly during the summer monsoon.

 The high elevation provides for a much cooler climate than in the low deserts of southern Arizona.
 The summers are moderate, with daytime temperatures typically in the low 90s (low 30s centigrade).
 The low humidity makes higher temperatures more comfortable than they would be in a more humid climate.

 The dry and thin air means the air does not hold the heat as well, so the temperature varies greatly between night and day, especially during spring and fall.
 It is not uncommon to have a fall day with 28¼F (–2¼C) at sunrise and 68¼F (20¼C) in the afternoon.
-Most homes do not have air conditioning, instead people cool their houses with open windows at night.
+Most homes do not have air conditioning; instead people cool their houses with open windows at night.
+People living in travel trailers may need air conditioning during summer days.

 The winter nights are cold, often in the teens (–20¼C), but most days are very sunny and usually in the forties (5–10¼C) in the afternoon.
 Snow falls occasionally, but rarely stays for more than a day or two.
 The heating season is six to seven months, depending on how well the house is built.